Council Bluffs pastor arrested on suspicion of sexual assault of children

-A Council Bluffs pastor was arrested in Minnesota on a Douglas County arrest warrant charging him with two counts of third-degree sexual assault of a child.
+A Council Bluffs pastor has been arrested in Minnesota on a Douglas County arrest warrant charging him with two counts of third-degree sexual assault of a child.

-According to an affidavit filed Friday, Emanuel J. Rodriguez, 44, fondled two girls while he and the children were under a blanket on multiple occasions between Jan.
+According to an affidavit filed Friday, Emanuel J. Rodriguez, 44, fondled two girls on multiple occasions between Jan.
 1, 2017 and May 17, 2019.
 The girls, now ages 12 and 11, told investigators at Project Harmony that the sexual assaults took place inside two Omaha homes formerly belonging to Rodriguez.
+The affidavit says the girls were fondled while he and the children were under a blanket.

-Rodriguez is listed as a pastor at Calvary Assembly of God Church on its website.
-He was booked into the Carlton County, Minnesota, jail Saturday shortly after 8 a.m.
+Rodriguez is listed as a pastor at Calvary Assembly of God Church on the church’s website.
+Church officials declined to comment on the allegations or his status with the church.
+“We’re aware of it and we’re working with the national office,” said a spokeswoman from the Iowa District of the Assemblies of God.

+Mark Forrester, spokesman for the denomination’s national office, said, “Please know we take such issues as this very seriously and we have a well-established process for such allegations.”

 Sign up for World-Herald news alerts